Empire State vs One World

 • Tips for visiting

-Thinking about Visiting the Empire State Building or One World Trade Center?
+Thinking about visiting the Empire State Building or One World Trade Center?

+With a pass by Go City®, you will save on admission to both attractions, plus your choice of other popular New York attractions.
 Another fun alternative is the Top of the Rock, which also provides stunning aerial views of the city and is also available on the pass.

 Check out our post comparing the Top of the Rock and One World Trade Center for more information on how they stack up.